• Menu

 • Add your flavour to each portion.

 • If planning to freeze, roll the dough into a roll, wrap in baking paper, then cover with cling wrap and freeze until ready.
-THis mixture can be frozen for up to three months.
+This mixture can be frozen for up to three months.

 • If baking straight away, after mixing through the flavour, roll into small balls, place on lined trays and press the tops gently with a fork.